ethicalAndroid/Snake-Eyed-Heroes/Story-Moments.md

 In this game, every story has 3 acts.
 Each act has a theme, with the third act ending the game.
-After the end of act 1 and act 2, if a player has 0 characters left, another player can lend them 1 of their own characters.
+After the end of act 1 and act 2, if a player has no characters left, another player can lend them 1 of their own characters.

 After the final act, the surviving characters level up and become real heroes!
 They survived, and that should be celebrated!